shurrey/Blackboard-docsSite/learn/soap/examples/course-announcements-using-python.md

 ---
 layout: post
 title: "Course announcements on Python"
-purple-text-title: "Course announcements using Python"
 id: learn-soap-examples-course-announcements-py
 categories: Learn soap
 author: Scott Hurrey
 ---

+# Course announcements using Python

 This project will provide the Developer with sample code demonstrating how to perform the following actions, as they pertain to Blackboard Learn 9.1 Web
 Services: